zing1230/SwiftDemo-NSURLConnectin-Delegte/README.md

-SwiftDemo-NSURLConnectin-Delegte
+SwiftDemo-NSURLConnectin-delegte
 ================================

 And so on

-swift for NSURLConnectin , Delegte,
+swift for NSURLConnectin , delegte,